rettema/TS-Testing/source/pages/index.md

 ## Introduction

-The AEGIS Touchstone Testing Implementation Guide is based on [FHIR Version R4] and defines the minimum conformance requirements for processing of optional external Rules Engine logic.
+The AEGIS Touchstone Testing Implementation Guide is based on [FHIR Version R4] and defines the minimum conformance requirements for processing of optional extensions to the TestScript resource type.

 ## Actors